 Urgent collective global action is needed to reconnect people with nature, protect biodiversity and restore ecosystems.
 If we do not make peace with nature now – in this decade – the scientific indications are that there will be irreversible tipping points that, once reached, will cause irreparable damage to the critical ecosystems that sustain life on earth.

 The escalating decline in biodiversity and associated multiple ecosystem goods and services has implications for the quality of life of current and future generations, adversely limiting our ability to combat poverty, hunger and climate change.
 More than 37 400 species are at threat of extinction – 28% of all known species.[i]
 And extinction rates are rising rapidly with predicted future extinctions 10 times higher than they are now.
 This will significantly negatively affect future generations’ ability to meet their needs.
-This threat is compounded by the COVID-19 pandemic and climate change, with the former estimated to push as many as 150 million people into extreme poverty this year, and the latter 132 million people by 2030.[ii]
+This threat has compounded by the COVID-19 pandemic and climate change.

 Local and subnational governments – particularly cities, as they plan, coordinate, regulate, monitor and enforce patterns of production and consumption – will need to deliver on as many as two-thirds of the biodiversity targets set out in the Post-2020 Global Biodiversity Framework.